vorachaitya/BlockChain/README.md

 **Immutable Ledger**

 Since blockchain is distributed network,let's suppose we have A<-B<-C<-D<-E chain.Now if a hacker attacks 'C',then hash of 'C' will change.Since 'D' is linked to prev hash of 'C' and since hash of 'C' has been changed,due to avalanche effect,now 'D' cannot match new hash of 'C' with old original hash.Thus,due to avalanche effect,'D' and 'E' will be corrupted.This will soon be known by other computer as it is distributed network,and the corrupted chain will be restored to original data by other computers.Thus attack by hackers would be saved.

+**Distributed P2P network**

+P2P stands for peer to peer network.If centralised network is used,then hacker can easily hack the entire network at once and leak all the data.
+But since in P2P network,data is held by various peers,thus it becomes difficult for hacker to hack all the data at once.

+Now let's suppose hacker hacks all blocks CDE of chain A<-B<-C<-D<-E of peer 'M'.'M' has peers with 'N','P','Q'.
+Since 'M' has different chain then it's peers 'N','P','Q' as it is hacked, and since peers N,P,Q are in majority,thus 'M' has to chamge it's chain back to it's original form and hacker can no longer hack the chain.

+**Blockchain Mining**

+Blockchain mining creates an environment of trust and security.
+It's shown using following steps:
+Transaction->Solve Mathematical problem->Miner solved problem first->Miner verify the validity->Block is added